2. What is a VAT-Identification number?

 - Romania: Tax Office Chemnitz-Süd

-- Russia: Tax Office Magdeburg II
+- Russia: Tax Office Magdeburg

 - Sweden: Tax Office Hamburg-Nord

 - Turkey : Tax Office Dortmund-Unna